EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 We note that such mechanisms have been proposed in mathematical physics before.
 We limit ourselves here to presenting a mathematical tools, and we consider a thorough exploration of the applicability of such tools to physical models beyond the scope of this work.

 However, we do want to emphasize the didactic potential of being able to demonstrate and explore the applications and limitations of such mechanisms, which are traditionally considered highly advanced topics, in a handful of lines of rather simple code.
+Geometric algebras generalize seamlessly to higher dimensions, and this is also the case for the simple code generation scheme that we provide here.

 ## Zero order terms